 The School is committed to complying with the General Data Protection Regulation in transparent and secure ways both as an academic institution and an employer.

 In order to do this we will:

-- Ensure staff are appropriately trained in managing personal data
+- Ensure staff is appropriately trained in managing personal data.

 Who we are